 By: William C. Head, Atlanta DUI Lawyer and Board-Certified DUI Defense Attorney

 The confiscation of the license of the DUI driver signifies that the officer has taken the first step of an administrative license suspension (ALS) process that has many twists and turns before it is over.
 Since American jurisprudence and the Constitution call for due process of law, you CAN request a hearing within 30 days of your arrest by paying the appeal fee of $150 and following a detailed appeal process.
-Let us show you how to stop your GA license from getting suspended.
+Let our criminal lawyers near me show you how to stop your GA license from getting suspended.